haninggrk/livekenceng-server/API_DOCUMENTATION.md

 ### 4. Redeem License Key

 Redeem a license key to extend or activate subscription.
+If the email does not exist, a new member will be automatically created and the license duration applied.
+The generated temporary password will be returned in the response for first-time users.

 **Endpoint:** `POST /api/members/redeem-license`